ahmedelazazy/logger-js/README.md

 # Logger JS

-A minimal package to help logging into Console & text files
+A minimal package to help logging into Console & text files.
+Flexible API to accept several types.

+Has basic options to enable/disable Console logging and enable/disable File logging.

+Can control the logs mode to be cleared everytime, appended, or saved into new folder.

+### Who shall use this?

+If you are looking for a quick way to save your logs formatted with timestamp to text files, here you go.

 ## Installation